 Student Rights and Responsibilities

-As a student who has been approved to receive accommodations, there are certain rights and responsibilities of which you should be aware.
-This document outlines those rights and responsibilities.
+As a student approved to receive accommodations, you have specific rights and responsibilities.
+This information is discussed during the Intake meeting.
 You will be asked to review this information each semester as you send accommodation letters through the ODS Online Portal.

 Student Rights